tTargiel/tTargiel/README.md

 As of late, I am working on my Engineering Thesis 🔭 - __"Analysis of insufficient encryption of wireless keyboard communications: A case study"__, with practical example of both capturing and decrypting the transmission packets using: _self-made software + Raspberry Pi + nRF24L01+ transceiver_.

-I am passionate about using technology to solve problems and make a positive impact in the world.
-On this profile, you will find a variety of projects that showcase my skills in software development and cybersecurity.

-I am particularly proud of two projects that I have completed recently:
+I am particularly proud of the projects in software development, that I have completed recently:
+- [steganoCracker](https://github.com/tTargiel/steganoCracker) - steganography tool written in Python, with GUI in PyQt6 that is used for writing and reading hidden text to/from the least significant bits of image files.
+- [FinState](https://github.com/tTargiel/FinState-Budget-Manager) - budget manager created using the MERN stack (MongoDB, Express, React, and Node.js).
+This project demonstrates my skills in full stack development and allows users to track and manage their personal finances.
 - [openSESAME](https://github.com/tTargiel/openSESAME-Password-Manager) - a cross-platform password manager written in C++ with a GUI created in QML.
 This project allows users to securely store their passwords and other sensitive information thanks to using AES256-ECB encryption.
-- [FinState](https://github.com/tTargiel/FinState-Budget-Manager) - budget manager created using the MERN stack (MongoDB, Express, React, and Node.js).
-This project demonstrates my skills in full stack development and allows users to track and manage their personal finances.

 I have a wide range of interests and I enjoy combining them in my projects.
 I believe that this allows me to bring a unique perspective and approach to problem solving.